All Episodes

 You know when it's happening.

-You know when things are trending up, and you know when they're stagnant, and you know when they're declining.
+You know when things are trending up and you know when they're stagnant and you know when they're declining.

-So the media can try all they want that we're really going oh, the trend is up there.
+So the media can try all they want that we're really going over.

 A little backslide the last three out of four weeks.